TechnoMageKOMT/Programming_Notes/CSS/AdvancedCSSandSASS/General.md

 ## Direct child selector

 `primarySelector > *` - This would select all direct children of the primary selector regardless of which types of elements they are.

+## Perspective property

+The perspective property is used to give a 3D-positioned element some perspective.
+The perspective property defines how far the object is away from the user.
+So, a lower value will result in a more intensive 3D effect than a higher value.

+When defining the perspective property for an element, it is the CHILD elements that get the perspective view, NOT the element itself.

+Tip: Also look at the perspective-origin property, which defines at which position the user is looking at the 3D object.

+When using this property include -moz-perspective to make sure Firefox browsers also supports the property.